U8NWXD/oppia-wiki/Installing-Oppia-(Windows).md

-***
 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

 **Note:** Installing Oppia on Windows is ever so slightly more **complicated** when compared to Linux/ Mac.
-We recommend installing on [Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29) or [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29) instead if you are facing a lot of issues in Windows.
+We recommend installing on [[Linux|Installing-Oppia-(Linux)]] or [[Mac OS|Installing-Oppia-(Mac-OS)]] instead if you are facing a lot of issues in Windows.

 **Note:** These instructions are tested to work on Windows 10.
 If you have some other version of windows, we strongly recommend using Linux or Mac OS, if possible.

-*For information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.*
+*For information on issues that may occasionally arise with the installation process, please see the [[Troubleshooting|Troubleshooting]] page.*

 There follow instructions for 4 different ways to install Oppia on Windows: using WSL2, using VirtualBox, using Docker, and using the Ubuntu terminal (WSL-1 or just WSL).
 You only need to follow one of the four.
 **The first approach (Installing Oppia in Windows and WSL2) is recommended.**

 - Note: If you already use VirtualBox, it will stop working after installing WSL2 because the hypervisor resource gets locked by WSL2, and can't be used by VirtualBox.
 If you already use VirtualBox, try following [these instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Windows%29#installation-in-virtualbox-on-windows-10).
 WSL2 is much faster, but make sure to copy over all your data from the VM before proceeding with the installation of WSL2.